therobut/Arch-Linux-dotfiles/README.md

 ###Compatibility for other Linux distributions
 setup.sh tries to automatically detect which distribution you are running, and automatically install zsh by using the apropriate package manager.
-If setup.sh does not automatically install zsh and you would like me to add support for your distro, help me out by sending me the following information.
+If setup.sh does not automatically install zsh, feel free to fork the repo and send me a pull request with the updated code.
+If you would like ME to add support for your distro, help me out by sending me the following information.
 * Command to install zsh via your package manager (ex: $sudo apt-get install zsh)
 * Contents of '/etc/os-release'